Simcenter Testing Solutions What is a Frequency Response Function (FRF)?

 User-added image

-It does however require more computational time than the other two, which is not an issue for today's computers.
-The Hv estimator (Figure 14) assumes noise (M and N) is on both the X input and Y output.
+It does however require more computational time than the other two estimator methods (H1 and H2), which is not an issue for today's computers.
+The estimator effects are shown in Figure 17.

 User-added image